Orlando Pirates F.C.

-Orlando Pirates Football Club (often known as "The Buccaneers") is a South African professional football club based in the Houghton suburb of the city of Johannesburg and plays in the top-tier system of Football in South Africa known as DStv Premiership.
+Orlando Pirates Football Club, referred to as simply Pirates, is a South African professional football club based in Orlando, Soweto that plays in the top-tier system of Football in South Africa known as Betway Premiership.
 The team plays its home matches at Orlando Stadium in Soweto.

 The club was founded in 1937 and was originally based in Orlando, Soweto.
-They were named "amapirate" which means 'Pirates' in IsiZulu after the band of teenagers that originally formed an amateur football club at Orlando Boys Club broke away and started congregating at the home of one of the people that worked at Orlando Boys Club.
-Orlando Pirates are the first club since the inception of the Premier Soccer League in 1996 to have won three major trophies in a single season back to back, having won the domestic league ABSA Premiership, the FA Cup Nedbank Cup and the Top 8 Cup MTN 8 during the ABSA Premiership 2010–11 season and domestic league ABSA Premiership, the League Cup Telkom Knockout and the Top 8 Cup MTN 8 during the ABSA Premiership 2011–12 season.
-They are one of only two South African teams with Mamelodi Sundowns to win the CAF Champions League, which they won in 1995.
-They are the runners-up of the 2015 and 2021–2022 CAF Confederation Cup.
+Orlando Pirates are the first club since the inception of the Premier Soccer League in 1996 to have won three major trophies in a single season back to back, having won the domestic league ABSA Premiership, the domestic cup Nedbank Cup and the Top 8 Cup MTN 8 during the ABSA Premiership 2010–11 season and domestic league ABSA Premiership, the League Cup Telkom Knockout and the Top 8 Cup MTN 8 during the ABSA Premiership 2011–12 season.
+They are one of only two South African teams with Mamelodi Sundowns to win the CAF Champions League, which they won in 1995 and were runners up of 2013 CAF Champions League.

-Since their inception, Pirates have won 9 league titles and 35 trophies in total.
+They are also the runners-up of the 2015 and 2021–2022 CAF Confederation Cup.

+In total Orlando Pirates have appeared in four Confederation of African Football finals, that is more continental finals than any other Premier Soccer League side.

+The club has won nine league titles and 89 trophies in total including 10 South African cup trophies.In 2025 they became the first team to win four consecutive MTN 8 finals.

 History

 Orlando Pirates is one of South Africa's oldest football clubs having been established in 1937 in Orlando East, Soweto.
-The club's performances over the years have served as an inspiration for young footballers to strive to play the Beautiful Game at the highest level in the black and white colours of the 'Buccaneers'.